compliance-framework/docs/docs/architecture/assessment-runtime/plugin-registry.md

 :::

 ### 4. **Assessment Runtime Initialization**:
-Administrators configure required provider versions for specific Assessment Runtime instances in the Configuration Service.
-Upon initialization, the Assessment Runtime pulls this configuration from the control plane and downloads the necessary providers from the provider registry.
+Administrators configure required plugin versions for specific Assessment Runtime instances in the Configuration Service.
+Upon initialization, the Assessment Runtime pulls this configuration from the control plane and downloads the necessary plugins from the plugin registry.

 ### 5. **Validation & Security Service**:
-The system ensures that downloaded providers meet security and integrity standards.
+The system ensures that downloaded plugins meet security and integrity standards.

 :::info Considerations
-- **Signature Verification**: Validates that downloaded providers match audited versions.
+- **Signature Verification**: Validates that downloaded plugins match audited versions.
 - **Compatibility Checks**: Ensures platform compatibility.
 :::

 ### **Conclusion**:
-This design capitalizes on GitHub for hosting provider and GitHub Actions for compiling and security auditing.
-Administrators define required providers in a centralized configuration, and the Assessment Runtime initializes by downloading these providers as configure in the control plane.
-Leveraging GitHub's infrastructure, this design promotes consistency, automation, and an efficient provider development lifecycle.
+This design capitalizes on GitHub for hosting plugin and GitHub Actions for compiling and security auditing.
+Administrators define required plugins in a centralized configuration, and the Assessment Runtime initializes by downloading these plugins as configure in the control plane.
+Leveraging GitHub's infrastructure, this design promotes consistency, automation, and an efficient plugin development lifecycle.